 The team’s players are nurtured like green sprouts.
 They become strong athletes for Turkey’s glory thanks to care and protection.
-The Fenerbahçe logo tells the story of one of the country’s landmarks, the memory the club passes on to the younger generation.
+The Fenerbahçe logo tells the story of one of the country’s landmarks and of the legacy the club passes on to younger generations.

 Meaning and History